 Malaysia has tropical weather all year round and can be quite humid.
 Kuala Lumpur can be quite warm.
 The temperature seldom goes below 73 degrees and it seldom goes above 94 degrees.
 The best time to visit Kuala Lumpur based on weather is early June to late September and mid-December to mid-March.

 Tours for Solo Travellers:

 travelling solo to Malaysia?
 Here are a few group tour options:

 Who Paid for What in This Post

-I covered all of the costs associated with my visit to Kuala Lumpur.
+I covered all of the costs associated with writing this post on Kuala Lumpur in one day.
 This post also contains affiliate links.
 This means that if you click through on these links and end up making a purchase I will receive a small commission.
 I just wanted to make sure that you were aware of this.